TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

 An example of the three types of content (claims, evidence and transitions) included in a paragraph of scholarly writing is provided below from the article "A Systematic Literature Review of Servant Leadership Theory in Organizational Contexts" by Parris and Peachy (2013, pp. 377-378):
 <blockquote>Over the years, some leadership scholars have called attention to the implicit connection between ethics and leadership.
 A burgeoning new research area and leadership theory that has been linked to ethics, virtues and morality is servant leadership (Graham 1991; Lancot and Irving 2010; Parolini et al. 2009; Russell 2001; Whetstone, 2002).
 Despite servant leadership being coined by Robert K. Greenleaf over three decades ago in 1970, it remains understudied yet prominently practiced in boardrooms and organizations (Bass and Bass 2008; Spears 2005).</blockquote>
 From the example above, you can see that a topic is introduced in the first sentence.
 A claim with supporting evidence is provided in the second sentence (with references) and the transition begins in the third sentence with the word "despite".
-The third sentence also includes a claim and supporting evidence.
+The third sentence also includes a claim with supporting evidence (references).
 This paragraph structure is typical of what you would find in scholarly writing.
 Scholarly writing involves putting your own thoughts and ideas (claims) in context by ensuring that you are citing the ideas of those who have influenced you (APA, 2010, p.169).

 Heady (2013) suggests five general rules you should always follow when you are organizing your paper (p.
 80):
 <ol>